ResearchComputing/Documentation/docs/access/rmacc.md

 ### Data Transfer

-**Globus is the recommended data transfer method for XSEDE users.** Instructions to setup Globus can be found [here](../compute/data-transfer.html#globus).
+Traditional command line file transfer tools such as scp, sftp, and rsync won't work for xsede users because they cannot bypass the XSEDE SSO.
+For that reason, **Globus is the RC recommended data transfer method** for XSEDE users.

-> **Note: Traditional command line file transfer tools such as scp, sftp, and rsync won't work for xsede users because they cannot bypass the XSEDE SSO.**
+[Sign into Globus Connect](https://www.globus.org/app/login) by selecting `XSEDE` from the dropdown menu and by logging in using your XSEDE username and password.

-As an XSEDE user, you **must** use the XSEDE oganization option to login to Globus (**not** the University of Colorado at Boulder option).
+> **_Note:_** As an XSEDE user, you **must** use the `XSEDE` oganization option to login to Globus and **not** the `University of Colorado at Boulder` option.

 ![](rmacc/xsede_globus_login.png)

 Once you are logged into Globus and have your personal endpoint established, you can connect to our filesystems using the "CU Research Computing XSEDE Endpoint".
+Further instructions to setup Globus endpoints, configuring a local endpoint, and Globus shared collections can be found [here](../compute/data-transfer.html#globus).

 ### Other useful information